ishi0026/portfolio/README.md

 Questions?
-color custom properties
-fonts
-image optimize using "picture" validate html, css card links - hope not make it blue and undelined  → bad effect for social media link, so deleted once
+color custom properties - contact page button is ok, will add works page or not? can I change text-danger color? or should add specific name? fonts image optimize using "picture" validate html, css -  contactForm for attribute role in form /  socialmedia for attribute role on element footer in fotter??? if possible, card links - hope not make it blue and undelined  → bad effect for social media link, so deleted once

 card animation delete in specific one →　change class name to avoid move top page's cards → card size optimize in each png?(animate showed difference)